 However, the key to using this trend effectively is moderation.
 The most popular serif fonts today are the subtle ones, almost a halfway point between serif and sans serif.
 The letters still have “tags,” but they’re small and unobtrusive.

 That’s how modern sites have their cake and eat it too.
 Subtle serifs still add a bit of dignity and classicalism, but because they’re small they still maintain the easy readability and mobile-friendliness of sans serifs.
-Typography has a huge and often subtle effect on how design is perceived, which is why we put a lot of thought into our predictions for the biggest font trends of 2019.
+Typography has a huge and often subtle effect on how design is perceived, which is why we put a lot of thought into our predictions for the biggest font trends of this year.

 Web design by 99designs designer Sandra Eftimie